Braves vs. Giants Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (14-4) will make his 26th start of the season.
+- Max Fried (4-1) will take to the mound for the Braves and make his 10th start of the season.

 |Opponent